taha6767/Cs62FinalTahaAyseVeronica/src/main/README.md

 ### Features

-1. **Mutual-Like Matching**: Users can use this program to search for people that they like in real life and send them romantic or friendship likes.
+1. **Mutual-Like Matching**: Users can use this program to search for people that they like in real life or want to be friends with and send them romantic or friendship likes.
 The other person cannot view that they have been liked, unless the feelings are mutual.
 When two users like eachother mutually in the same way(romantic or friendly), they are a match!
-They get notified that the feelings are mutual!
+They get notified that the feelings are mutual and they can take it from there.

 2. **Mutual-Like Matching**: The program tracks the MBTIs of the people users like to understand the user's "type".
 Based on that, the user can ask for the program to reccomend another user to them.
 The recommended user's "type" (what MBTI they like) is also tracked.
 So the program gives matching reccomandations based on mutual compatibility.